ImVexed/NotLiteCode/README.md

 # NotLiteCode
 A simple hackable remote code hosting platform.

+## Update as of 7/14/2018
+I've begun refactoring the codebase, expect much more modular code & a much better development experience.
+Expect slight instability as the codebase normalizes.

 ## What is?
 NLC (Not Lite Code) is a simplified version of LiteCode by *DragonHunter*, which allows clients to execute code on a server as if they were calling a function that was being run locally(effectively [RMI](https://en.wikipedia.org/wiki/Distributed_object_communication)(Remote Method Invokation as opposed to non-OOP [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call)(Remote Procedure Call)).
 NLC intends to implement what was done in LiteCode but simplified and distilled down into 1 class (for the main logic atleast).